godotengine/godot-docs/learning/features/3d/environment_and_post_processing.rst

 .. image:: img/environment_hdr.png

-- **Scale** Value to scale the lighting.
+- **Scale:** Value to scale the lighting.
 Brighter values produce brighter images, smaller ones produce darker ones.
-- **Min Luma** Minimum luminance that auto exposure will aim to adjust for.
+- **Min Luma:** Minimum luminance that auto exposure will aim to adjust for.
 Luminance is the average of the light in all the pixels of the screen.
-- **Max Luma** Maximum luminance that auto exposure will aim to adjust for.
+- **Max Luma:** Maximum luminance that auto exposure will aim to adjust for.
-- **Speed** Speed at which luminance corrects itself.
+- **Speed:** Speed at which luminance corrects itself.
 The higher the value, the faster correction happens.

 Mid and Post-Processing Effects
 -------------------------------